stalj/prg-basics/07-Arrays/06-Arrays.md

    Genowefa, Onufry, Celestyna, Alojzy, Pankracy
    ```

-   Create a program that displays the longest name (consisting of the largest number of characters).
+   Create a program that prints the longest name (consisting of the largest number of characters).
 Sample result:

    ```
    Names: Genowefa Onufry Celestyna Alojzy Pankracy Longest name: Celestyna
    ```

 1. An array contains integer numbers: 2, 6, 4, 9, 7.
-Create a program that displays the array values graphically as below.
+Create a program that prints the array values graphically as below.
 Define a function star(n) that returns the given number of asterisks as a string.
 Use a defined function in the program.

    ```python
    2: **